yellowww/BrokerBot-public/README.md

  1) Run ```node index.js``` in your command prompt to start the algorithm, do this any time you want to restart it.
 <br>

-### If this is the first time running the program, you will have to wait for it to gather important data.
-This will take about 10-15 minutes.
+ If this is the first time running the program, you will have to wait for it to gather important data.
+This will take about 10-15 minutes. <br>
-### (You will only have to do this the first time you run it, and every 2 weeks after that).
+ (You will only have to do this the first time you run it, and every 2 weeks after that).
 <br>

-### 7) When this process has finished, the algorithm will start.
+ 7) When this process has finished, the algorithm will start.
 Navigate to ```http://localhost:3006``` to view details about what the algorithm is doing.
 <br>

 ### It should look something like this: